openstack/nova/api-guide/source/server_concepts.rst

    Shelve offload is used to explicitly remove a shelved server that has been left on a host.
-This action can only be used on a shelved server and is usually performed by an admin.
+This action can only be used on a shelved server and is usually performed by an administrator.

    Unshelve is the reverse operation of Shelve.
 It builds and boots the server again, on a new scheduled host if it was offloaded, using the shelved image